 Game developers have the power to entertain and educate, creating products that transport users to the outer fringes of space … or become tools for better medical diagnosis.

 Lots of people have ideas for games.
-But at IUPUI you’ll learn the skills to take your idea from theory to finished product as you work in business-based groups to brainstorm, research, program, illustrate, and pitch your concept.
+But at IUPUI you’ll learn the skills to take your idea from theory to finished product as you work with other students in business-based groups.

 Sound like a lot of work?
 It is!
 But it’s fun and rewarding — and if you love games, this is the work you can be doing.